LogoLogo

 Continuous Compliance Monitoring

 Firefly continuously scans your asset inventory against all active policies.
 If a resource violates a policy, it's immediately flagged.
-The dashboard will show a compliance score or summary (e.g., "95% of resources compliant, 5% with violations") and list out each violation.
+The Governance page shows the overall compliance score (e.g., "95% of resources compliant, 5% with violations") and list out each violation.
 You can drill down to see which rule was broken and which resource is non-compliant.
-This real-time monitoring means you are always audit-ready – no more periodic manual audits.
+This real-time monitoring means you are always audit-ready.

 Violation Alerts & Remediation